 Dedicated to Maa Durga (Goddess Durga), Durga Puja is celebrated with great enthusiasm in India.
-Read further to know Durga Puja 2014 dates.
+Durga Puja 2023 will be celebrated from 20th Oct to 24th Oct.

 Durga Puja is a festival dedicated to the worship of the most revered Hindu goddess - Durga.
 MaaDurga or 'Shakti' is worshipped rigorously over the last five days of Navratri, in the Ashwin month of the Hindu calendar.
 The deity is depicted as a warrior goddess with fierce look, ten arms, and each hand holding a different weapon - symbolic of power and rage.